mochoabuilds/-cognition-/README.md

 # WHAT IS IT?

 * My research extends the idea of what a neighborhood shop could be.
-With the help of many other great minds I develop open source tools using the mathematical & social sciences to analyze neighborhood shop video streams, and build a computer vision applications that have high classification accuracy while managing computational costs.
-The hope is to showcase less costly and more social ways to perform day-to-day shop operations using applications of the mathematical & social sciences.
+With the help of some great minds I develop open source tool to analyze neighborhood shop video streams and build computer vision applications that have high classification accuracy and reasonable computational costs.
+My hope is to showcace more fluid ways to perform day-to-day operations using applications of the mathematical & social sciences.

 # WHY?
 (SOCIAL REASONS)

 * Neighborhood shops do more than provide us with essential goods.
 They are where unrelated people relate.
-They are a place you can go daily for the simple pleasure of good conversation.
+They are a place you can go for the simple pleasure of good conversation.
 However, our neighborhood shops are also transforming.
-They have become laboratories for new communal safety habits, much different than their orginally designed functions.
-My goal is help neighborhood shops maintain control of their digital infrastructure, such as hardware that runs their key mobile apps, and ensure these valuable spaces of informal public life remain engrained in our young Midwestern cities.
+They're now living laboratories for new communal safety habits.
+My goal is to use everyday theorizing to provide neighborhood shops with fluid tools for our new era.

 # WHY?
 (TECH REASONS)

-* Visual analysis of complex neighborhood shop scenarios is an important step towards more fluid markets for humans.
-Computer vision methods have shown termendous promise for scene analysis when trained on large datasets.
-However, current datasets for neighborhood shop analysis are rare, and are limited to mundane environments that don't capture the complexity of the neighborhood shop.
-To address this shortcoming, I present DeepNeighborhoodShop as a benchmark with a large dataset to train and test classification accuracy across human action classes.
+* Computer vision methods have shown termendous promise for scene analysis when trained on large datasets.
+However current datasets for neighborhood shop scene analysis are small and limited to mundane environments that don't capture the complexity of the neighborhood shop.

 # RELATED WORKS

 # HOW?
 (TLDR)

-* A whole new commercial machine was created to build these computer vision application.
-First, I gathered local knowledge (i.e. the sort that is embedded in the heads of neighborhood staff and its customers) and used it to annotate video data sets.
-The data set consists of numerous video clips collected during my years long ethnography of neighborhood shops.
-I then annotate specific human action classes in video with comprehensive tags.
-These annotations enable computer vision machines learn to recognize human actions and understand how cues change over time to better understand the temporal evolution in neighborhood shop scenarios.
+* A whole new machine was created to build these neighborhood shop computer vision applications.
+First, I gathered local knowledge, the sort embedded in the heads of neighborhood staff and its customers, and used it to label video that is semantically similar.
+I then trained an autoencoder to compress these local knowledge labels into short binary codes.
+These labels help computer vision models learn how action cues change over time to better understand the temporal evolution of human actions in neighborhood shops scenes.

 # NEIGHBORHOOD SHOP APPLICATIONS

 * "Sometimes long-term simplicity is achieved only through bursts of complexity that rework current systems."

-* This section shows how we're creating new tools for the neighborhood shop that enable seamless inventory counts, sales, etc.
-	* 01_Inventory Assistant >> An interface that recognizes human action data, pre-orders inventory, generates reports
+	* 01_Inventory Assistant >> An interface that recognizes human actions with inventory and generates reports
-	* 02_"What You Didn't Buy" Assistant >> An interface for understanding cross product interactions to better understand market segmentation and product positioning strategies
+	* 02_"What You Didn't Buy" Assistant >> An interface for understanding guests' cross product interactions to better understand market segmentation and product positioning strategies
-	* 03_Autonomous Checkout >> A cashier mgmt system that recognizes human action data and maintains guest shopping carts, an AR/AP, cash flow and general ledger
+	* 03_Autonomous Checkout >> A cashier mgmt system that recognizes human actions to build guest shopping carts in real-time; generate AR/AP, cash flow statements and general ledgers

 # A. METHODS (DATA PREP)

 * Bias is inevitable when training computer vision models for human action recognition.
 To combat this we blend qualitative and quantitative methods to better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what humans feel is important.
-Our reality is political, but the dominant groups claim as the norm for building computer vision models need not be the dominant view.
-Our data prep hones years worth of ethnographic data on neighborhood shops into data used to a computer vision machine.
+Our reality is political, but the dominant groups claim as the norm when building computer vision applications need not be the dominant view.
+Our data prep hones years worth of local knolwedge in neighborhood shops to build a computer vision machine.

 * STEP 1 RawData >> What is ethnography?
-It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. preferences, values, beliefs).
-Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data collection, and I've also observed my immediate and extended family run neighborhood shops across a variety of industries.
+It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. local knowledge, preferences, values, beliefs).
+Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, etc.
-* STEP 2 TidyDataSet >> In-house Autonencoder
+* STEP 2 TidyDataSet >> In-house Autonencoder that makes use of ethnographic labels to better retrieve video that is semantically similar
 * STEP 3 ReproducibilityRecipe >> Set up calculations in a way that is easy for reproducibility

 # B. ARCHITECTURE PROPOSED FOR BOTH STREAMS

 * This section provides the technical contributions for fusing two convolutional nets (spatial & temporal).
-The detector (i.e. spatial net) detects high motion regions and captures the static cues as the shape and color of objects related to actions.
-Whereas the "desciptior" (i.e. temporal model) describes what is happening in high motion regions.
-Next we use a deep architecture to encode deep learned representations into the "descriptors" to recognize human action classes in raw unseen neighborhood shop video with high accuracy.
+The spatial net detects high motion regions and captures static cues such as the shape and color of objects related to actions.
+Whereas the temporal net describes what is happening in high motion regions.
+Next, we use a deep architecture to encode deep learned representations into the spatial net to recognize human action classes in raw unseen neighborhood shop video with high classficiation accuracy.

-* Action recognition in video's challenges: low video resolution (224 x 224), learning complex motion patterns and styles, background clutter, high dimensionality of video data and small datasets for training very deep models.
-To address this challenge we pretrain 2 streams (spatial & temporal) on a ResNet50 net trained on ImageNet data.
-We then decouple the streams to pretrain spatial net on ImageNet, as well as handle motion with optical flow algorithms on temporal nets.
+* Challenges in human action recognition in video: low video resolution (224 x 224), learning complex motion patterns and styles, background clutter, high dimensionality of video data and small datasets for training very deep models.

 # C: IMPLEMENTATION

-* The performance of the computer vision machine will depend on its implementation details: architectures, data prep, GPUs, training methods, etc.  Our architecture has different "building bloc" layers (i.e. pooling/convolutional layers) that capture patterns in video as edges, parts and objects.
+* The performance of the computer vision machine will depend on its implementation details: architectures, data prep, GPUs, training methods, etc.  Our architecture has different "building bloc" layers (i.e. pooling/convolutional layers) that capture patterns in video as edges, parts and objects to help the machine generalize to longer sequences than those seen during training.

 * What is the "secret sauce" boosting 2 stream architecture?
 * What is applied after each convolutional layer?